DrDecki/VitaHomebrewDB/REMOVED.md

 | 1093 | NooDS |
 | 1504 | Jazz² Resurrection |

-Entries with a tagged release stay in the catalogue even when the author also publishes nightlies. vita-savemgr was moved to its 2.0.0 release instead of being removed.
+Entries with a tagged release stay in the catalog even when the author also publishes nightlies. vita-savemgr was moved to its 2.0.0 release instead of being removed.